clintonreece/keras-cloud-ml-engine/README.md

 ```
 *Note*: The order of the options is important.
 In particular, the extra `--` is required to signal that the options following it should be passed to the module directly at run-time.

-To submit a job with Cloud ML Engine:
+To submit a job to Cloud ML Engine:
 ```shell
 gcloud ml-engine jobs submit training $JOB_NAME \
     --job-dir $JOB_DIR \